unlikelyso/unlikelyso/src/blog/user-research-participant-recruiting-for-startup-engineers-and-product-managers.md

 <p>
-Recruiting friends and family can be slow because you will have to wait for their responses and availability, which can take a few days, if not more.
+Recruiting friends and family can be slow because you will have to wait for their responses and availability, which can take a few days, if not longer.
 So even though this is the no-cost option, it does cost you in time.
 If you cannot wait a few days to a week to interview participants, head to busy public spaces.
 </p>